babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 We probably wouldn't be where we are if not for the wide adoption of compilers such as Babel: it accelerated the usage (and teaching) of ES2015 to a much larger audience.
 The growth of React further fueled usage as its JSX syntax, class properties, and object rest/spread led to people knowing a bit more about these syntax proposals.

 Babel became a one-time setup for people, never to be thought of again.
-It became underlying infrastructure, hidden behind other tooling until there was a `SyntaxError`, dependency issues, or integration issues.
+It became the underlying infrastructure, hidden behind other tools until there was a `SyntaxError`, dependency issues, or integration issues.
 Simply use `stage-0`.

 This was awesome to see in some ways, as it meant that these ideas were being tested in the wild, even in production environments.
 However, it also meant that many companies, tools, and people would encounter some trouble if a proposal changed in a significant way (or even get dropped altogether).

 ### Back and Forth

-Over the years, we've raised many issues to discuss what to do with the Stage presets: [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770).
+Over the years, we've raised many issues to discuss what to do with the Stage presets in [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770).
 I even wrote in an older post about Babel 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.

 But we found that keeping the Stage presets would lead to issues even for Babel itself: